RomanovCaesar/Opengauss-docker-compose/README.md

 ```
 > ⚠️ **Warning：**
 >
 > * **These files are only guaranteed to run smoothly on amd64 systems.
-Running results are not guaranteed on arm64 systems.**
+Executing results are not guaranteed on arm64 systems.**
 > * **Don't forget to use your own password for security reasons!!!
 Password are required to contain lowercase letters, uppercase letters, numeric and special characters.**

 Start the container: